gitlynx/HABPiHAT/documentation/Installing.md

 ### Config file (Ballon setup)
 - This config file myst be tailored for use in the balloon

+## SSTV
+Uses the Raspberry Pi Camera to capture a high res image which is then downscaled to SSTV size and provided with necessary information (CALL sign and some metrics)

+### installing required packets
+- sudo apt install imagemagick
+  - convert tool

 ## Python
 ### Python packets on base system